BRCMapStation/MapStation/CONTRIBUTING.md

 Create a new "Release" on github, selecting the git tag you previously pushed.
 Upload plugin and editor .zips to the release.

+Upload plugin .zip to Thunderstore. *Don't forget to choose the correct team!*

 Push the updated package registry to git, which publishes to github pages. (static file hosting)

 *This is a different `git clone` and will push to a different git repository*